draios/sysdig/userspace/sysdig/man/csysdig.md

   Change the selection and scroll view content, both vertically and horizontally.

 **Enter**
-  Drill down into the currently highlited entry.
+  Drill down into the currently highlighted entry.

 **Backspace**
   Navigate back to the previous view.